JPKCom/jpkcom-fa-svg-plugin/README.md

 This plugin is intended for users who want to quickly and unbureaucratically integrate the output of the SVG version of Font Awesome, fast and resource-efficient, into their WordPress site.

-Get Font Awesome or much better your Font Awesome Pro license here: https://fontawesome.com/
+Get your Font Awesome or much better your Font Awesome Pro license here: https://fontawesome.com/

 ## Plugin